 Funded by the Irish Embassy in Tanzania, Irish Rule of Law International’s Tanzania programme seeks to foster and strengthen partnerships between the police and judiciaries in Tanzania, Ireland, and Northern Ireland with a view to mutual learning and the improved handling of child sexual abuse (CSA) cases.

-A community awareness session held by CDF at a school in 2021
+A community awareness session held by CDF at a school, 2021

-IRLI envisions that the project will have long-lasting sustainable impact, and that CSA will be used as a vehicle to improve the investigations of crimes committed against vulnerable persons and victims of sexual and gender based violence more generally.
-To date, IRLI and CDF have already met with numerous stakeholders to develop best practices and training materials, as well as to discuss future areas of collaboration.
+IRLI envisions that the project will have long-lasting sustainable impact, and that CSA will be used as a vehicle to improve the investigations of crimes committed against vulnerable persons and victims of sexual and gender-based violence more generally.

 With thanks to Irish Aid for its continued support of this programme.